hfutrell/BezierKit/README.md

 - [ ] and inflection points
 - [x] Locates nearest on-curve location to point
 - [ ] to any degree of accuracy
-- [x] Splits and Subdivides curves into subcurves
+- [x] Splits curves into subcurves
 - [x] Offsets and outlines curves
 - [ ] Comprehensive Unit and Integration Test Coverage
 - [ ] Complete Documentation